openebs/mayastor-docs/quickstart/migrate-etcd.md

 {% endtabs %}

-3. In this example, we drain the ETCD node **worker-0** and migrate it to the next available node (in this case, the worker-4 node), use the following command:
+3. In this example, we drain the etcd node **worker-0** and migrate it to the next available node (in this case, the worker-4 node), use the following command:

 **Command to drain the node**: